theHostileNegotiator/KWBandage/PatchNotes.md

 #### Railgun Accelerator
 1. Railgun Accelerator effect on the railgun is bugged with all units either not displaying properly or at all
 	* Instead of using Animations, Scripts are used
-		* Guardian Cannon Railgun meshs were renamed to match other units

 ### Nod: